Man shot dead outside U.S. embassy after attacking Kenyan officer

-NAIROBI A knife-wielding man who police described as a criminal was shot dead outside the U.S. Embassy in Nairobi on Thursday after he attacked and injured a Kenyan police officer.
+NAIROBI (Reuters) - A knife-wielding man who police described as a criminal was shot dead outside the U.S. Embassy in Nairobi on Thursday after he attacked and injured a Kenyan police officer.

 The motive was not immediately clear, but no U.S. embassy personnel were involved in the incident.